isaiahsaclayan/S25-38/tests/gui_manual_testing.md

 13. Check that a status message appears: "Conversion Settings Not Saved (Cancelled)"
 14. Check the following:
     - Select Import File Button is INTERACTABLE
-    - Conversion Settings Button is NOT INTERACTABLE
+    - Conversion Settings Button is INTERACTABLE
     - Printer Parameters Button is NOT INTERACTABLE
     - Set Export Destination Button is NOT INTERACTABLE
     - Start Conversion Button is NOT INTERACTABLE